abd99/gutenberg_flutter/README.md

 # Gutenberg

-A simple Flutter app that retrieves a catalog of books from the Gutenberg API and allows the users to find a book of their interest.
+A simple Flutter app that retrieves a catalog of books from the [Gutendex API](http://gutendex.com/) and allows the users to find a book of their interest.

 #### Screen Capture